Kristina01111000/Drws_site/README.md

 7/9
 For next week:
-https://growingholistically.com/nutrition/ and https://growingholistically.com/nutrition-and-you/ edit them together
 Fix the links on nutrition and you, make them thumbnails of the video, remove the green buttons Add a join here button
-“Begin your Four Element Nutrition adventure now by joining growing holistically” put the book chapter at the bottom
+“Begin your Four Element Nutrition adventure now by joining growing holistically”

-Try to change the black background of the pdf
-Add a section with a quick link to the getting started page Homepage Add section from benefits page with dr w as your guide section below our mission above the footer Homepage add getting started link in the getting started dark green section going to the getting started page Fix orange section, all of the columns are next to each other Put the courses in a different box, make it oblong
+Add a section with a quick link to the getting started page Homepage Add section from benefits page with dr w as your guide section below our mission above the footerPut the courses in a different box, make it oblong
 For the fire picture make the color the dark orange of the candle

 Look into a font for the header that is thinner, same size